How Intakes Work

 Example: Route by Document Content

-Example: Dynamic Task Routing
+Example: Dynamic Activity Routing

 Enable the Script toggle to activate script execution.
 You can disable it without deleting the script code.